Evaluating Cooling Center Coverage Using Persistent Homology of a Filtered Witness Complex: Results

 \section{Results}

+In this section we will analyze the results of the HVI and our topological approach in Sections~\ref{ssec:hviresults} and \ref{ssec:toporesults} respectively, followed by a comparison of the two approaches in Section~\ref{ssec:compareresults}.

 We test our methodology on four locations in the United States that offer unique climates and demographics.
 Those locations include central Boston, MA; central Austin, TX; Portland, OR; and Miami, FL.
 These cities differ in various ways, for example Miami and Boston are on the water, while Austin is landlocked.
 Additional differences include humidity, which can increase how warm a temperature feels, and the populations of vulnerable demographics such as older adults.
-It is important to note that all the selected cities are vulnerable to the urban heat island effect \cite{heatUSUrban}.
-In the context of our data, we are able to deduce which census blocks (landmarks) in our simplicial complex remain disconnected from other census blocks for a longer duration.
-This can be interpreted as more ``vulnerable" as they are further away from cooling centers compared to other census blocks.
-We compute the PH of the filtered witness complex for each of the four locations of interest.
-Their persistence diagrams (PDs) are shown in Figure \ref{PD}.
-Notably, the PD for Boston shows significantly more 1D homology class points than any other location.
+All of the selected cities are vulnerable to the urban heat island effect \cite{heatUSUrban}.